afshinsh/Final-project-810197532/README.md

-This is the final AP project.
+This is the final Advanced Programming project.
 It is going to be similar to a film system.
-Involve 3 phase, domain, AI-service that the 1st and 2nd developed with c++ and 3th is developed by a library named of APHTTP that let us to code html and css and... with c++.
+Involve 3 phase, domain, AI and service that the 1st and 2nd developed with c++ and 3th is developed by a library named of APHTTP that let us to code html and css and... with c++.